 Unlike many others on the PWPL team, Deborah has been pro-life since childhood.
 Throughout elementary school her family worked with the local crisis pregnancy centre.
 Young pregnant women came into her family home and lived there.
 Deborah recalls writing a report in high school on the many reasons women have abortions.
 “I learned just how anti-woman it was and it strengthened my resolve in the pro-life movement,” she recalls.

 Having been a friend to many young women who became pregnant and carried their baby to term in high school and university, she knows that anybody can make a choice for life and become a stronger woman for it.
 Many of these women still inspire her every single day, years later.
 She believes that respecting and supporting women who make that choice is one of the many things it means to be pro-woman.

 Deborah is currently adjusting to her new life in Canada, but thinks it is a great country. (“It’s pretty hard to complain about the weather in Victoria,” she adds.)
-She and her husband have one son.
+She and her husband have two children.